GetOccasion/occasion-apidocs/source/includes/_orders.md

 Field | Description | Required?
 ----- | ----------- | ---------
-attribute_values | Values for the attributes that affect the price of the order | false coupon | The coupon that has an impact on the price of the order | false product | The product that defines the base price, attributes, and tax_percentage of the order | true
+attribute_values | Values for the attributes that affect the price of the order | false &#x203a;attribute | The attribute this attribute_value is for | true &#x203a;value | The value or "answer" for the attribute.
+If the attribute has attribute_options, this value will be the ID of the selected attribute option.
+Otherwise, it is just a value. | true coupon | The coupon that has an impact on the price of the order | false product | The product that defines the base price, attributes, and tax_percentage of the order | true